-The Deputy should be available to support or cover for the Lead.
-S/he will also handle any complaints or allegations against the Lead if appropriate.
+The Deputy for Safeguarding should be available to support or cover for the Lead.
+She will also handle any complaints or allegations against the Lead for Safeguarding if appropriate.
+It is important that the Lead and Deputy for Safeguarding are unconnected.